 The researchers reviewed all patients who received the pancreaticoduodenectomy (Whipple procedure) at the M.D.
 Anderson Cancer Center for a seven year period (2004-2011).
-This process eventually yielded 254 patients who met inclusion standards (39.6% of these patients eventually required SMV-PV resection at surgery).
+This process eventually yielded 254 pancreatic cancer patients who met inclusion standards (39.6% of these patients eventually required SMV-PV resection at surgery).
 The authors reexamined the CT images of these patients taken prior to surgery in regard to the extent of the tumor / SMV-PV interface in terms of four categories: no interface, less than or equal to 180° of interface, more than 180° of interface, or full occlusion.

 The authors found that 89.5% of patients with either full occlusion of the vein complex or those with more than 180° of interface had received the SMV-PV resection.
-Also, they found that those with less than or equal to 180° of interface tended to have longer survival.
+Also, they found that those with less than or equal to 180° of interface tended to have longer pancreatic cancer survival.

-They conclude that this method of classification can be of help in surgical planning, and in prognosis.
+They conclude that this method of classification can be of help in pancreatic cancer surgical planning, and in prognosis.
 This is an interesting study suggesting fairly easy measurements that may that may prove to be very useful.